Thomas Galligan: Senior

 Galligan joined the Cavan senior squad ahead of the 2017 season.
 On 25 June 2017 he made his championship debut as a substitute in a qualifier against Offaly.

 On 18 May 2019, Galligan made his first championship start for Cavan at full forward in an Ulster championship win against Monaghan.
 On 23 June, Galligan came on as a substitute in the Ulster final loss to Donegal.

 On 31 October 2020, Galligan came on as a half-time substitute against Monaghan in the Ulster preliminary round, with Cavan seven points behind.
 Cavan eventually won by one point after extra-time with Galligan being named man of the match.
 On 22 November, Galligan started in midfield in the Ulster final against Donegal.
-Galligan went down injured multiple times but still put in a man of the match performance as Cavan won their first Ulster title since 1997.
-Galligan was sent off late on as Cavan lost the All-Ireland semi-final to Dublin.
+Galligan was named man of the match as Cavan won their first Ulster title since 1997.
+Galligan was sent off late in the game as Cavan lost the All-Ireland semi-final to Dublin.
 After the All-Ireland final, Galligan was named on The Sunday Game Team of the Year.
 Galligan was later selected at midfield on the All Star team.

-On 2 April 2022, Galligan started the National League Division 4 final against Tipperary at Croke Park, with Cavan coming out winners on a 2–10 to 0-15 scoreline.
-On 9 July, Galligan started the inaugural Tailteann Cup final against Westmeath.
-Galligan was sent off in the 58th minute, and Westmeath finished strong to go home with the silverware.
+On 2 April 2022, Galligan started the National League Division 4 final against Tipperary at Croke Park, with Cavan coming out winners on a 2–10 to 0–15 scoreline.
+On 5 June, Galligan top-scored with 1–4 from play in a Tailteann Cup quarter-final win against Fermanagh.
+Galligan started the final against Westmeath on 9 July.
+Galligan was sent off in the 58th minute for a challenge on Westmeath's Ronan O'Toole.
+Westmeath went on to win the match by 2–14 to 1–13.

 In September 2022, it was reported that Galligan wouldn't feature for Cavan in 2023, as he was planning to go travelling to Australia.